rust-lang/rust/doc/tutorial.md

 box.

 ~~~~
-let x: @int = @10; // New box, refcount of 1
+let x: @int = @10; // New box
-let y = x; // Copy the pointer, increase refcount
+let y = x; // Copy of a pointer to the same box

-// When x and y go out of scope, refcount goes to 0, box is freed
+// x and y both refer to the same allocation.
+When both go out of scope
+// then the allocation will be freed.
 ~~~~

 Managed boxes never cross task boundaries.